Tim Costo

 Timothy Roger Costo (born February 16, 1969) is an American former Major League Baseball player.
 Mainly a career first baseman, Costo played for the Cincinnati Reds in 1992 and 1993.

 Costo was a first round draft pick (8th overall) in the 1990 Amateur Draft.
 He was drafted by the Cleveland Indians.
 He had a nine-year minor League career, in the farm system for the Indians, the Cincinnati Reds, the St. Louis Cardinals, and the Toronto Blue Jays.
+He was the first strikeout of Pedro Martinez’ Hall of Fame career.

+In 2007, he was inducted into the Iowa Athletics Hall of Fame.

+Early life

+Costo was born on February 16, 1969, in Melrose Park, IL.
+He attended the University of Iowa, where he played baseball from 1988 to 1990.

+Personal life

 He lives in Chattanooga, Tennessee, where he is the head baseball coach at The McCallie School.